Isshub-io/isshub/README.rst

 All of these tools will be run via continuous integration, on `CircleCi <https://circleci.com/>`_.

 One status will be posted on Github for each job for every pull requests.
+In addition, every commit will also have a status, via the `check-every-commit` job.

 To access the list of jobs: https://circleci.com/gh/Isshub-io/isshub